-S2- Description of functions used in the Regime Shift Detector (RSD) model
+S2- Description of functions used in the Dynamic Shift Detector (DSD) algorithm

 addNt1 - takes a raw data frame with columns for year, population abundance measure, and converts it to a three column data frame with year, population in year, population in the next year, and gives the data consistent column names for use in downstream functions.
 Most of the functions described below require this function to transform data prior to use, unless otherwise specified.